elibroftw/discord-bot/README.md

 # Discord Bot (Works best self hosted)
 A discord bot (called El Chapo) I made using the discord.py module and is self hosted.
-This bot is tailored towards being a custom bot for your server rather than one bot for a bunch of servers (music system is not meant to be used on more than the owners server).
+This bot is tailored towards being a custom bot for one server rather than one bot for multiple servers (edge cases where downloading songs is blocking).
 I am not liable for any illegal activities one conducts using my bot or my code.

 # Features
 For a list of commands view bot.py